Who We Are

 The course focuses upon the theoretical and applied use of interventions used with children exhibiting behavioral and/or emotional difficulties.
 Emphasis is placed upon the use of Applied Behavioral Analysis, functional analysis, behavior modification techniques and psycho-educational interventions used with individuals, small groups, and family constellations.

-This course provides an introduction to the uses, neurophysiological mode of action, and physiological and behavioral effects of various categories of psychoactive medications, including antipsychotic, anxiolytic, and antidepressant medications.
-Basic psychopharmacological research and the psychomimetic effects of drugs used for the treatment of medical disorders will be discussed.
+This course introduces the uses, neurophysiological mode of action, and physiological and behavioral effects of various categories of psychoactive medications, including antipsychotic, anxiolytic, and antidepressant medications.
+Basic psychopharmacological research and the psychomimetic effects of drugs used for the treatment of medical and behavioral disorders will be discussed.
+Discussion of the use and effects of recreational substances and herbal medicines also will be explored during this course.

 The course provides a focus on the principles of applied behavior analysis (ABA).
 While wide application of ABA principles is possible, the application of ABA to the field of education is highlighted.